 - 1. Schedule a diagnostic mammogram and /or US.
-Fax physician order to the mammography facility. - Advise the patient that a normal mammogram and or US does not eliminate the need for further evaluation of an abnormal CBE.
-Follow-up on additional studies recommended by the radiologist. - a.
-If the radiologist performs a biopsy that results in a benign diagnosis or if ultrasound results in only a simple cyst or benign abnormality results are other atypical results (flat epithelial atypia (FEA), papilloma without atypia, fibroepithelial lesions favoring fibroadenoma, or radial scars) a surgical consultation is not required. - b.
-If an ultrasound results in a diagnosis other than a simple cyst or benign abnormality (lymph nodes, calcified fibroadenoma, skin calcification, foreign body, oil cyst, lipoma, galactocele, mixed- density hamartomas, or complicated cyst/probable fibroadenoma unchanged for 2-3 years), and the radiologist has not performed a biopsy, refer the patient for surgical consultation even in the presence of a normal diagnostic mammogram and/or normal ultrasound. - 3.
-Refer the patient to the RCC. - 4.
-Document results from reports and further follow-up in the BOS. - 5.
-Contact the RCC if the radiologist's or surgeon's recommendations differ from the Patient Management Protocol.
+Fax physician order to the mammography facility. - 2.
+Advise the patient that a normal mammogram and or US does not eliminate the need for further evaluation of an abnormal CBE. - a.
+If the radiologist did not perform a biopsy, and lesions found on US result in a diagnosis other than simple cyst/cystic mass or benign abnormality (lymph nodes, calcified fibroadenoma, skin calcification, foreign body, oil cyst, lipoma, galactocele, mixed-density hamartomas, or complicated cyst/probable fibroadenoma unchanged for 2-3 years), refer the patient for surgical consultation even in the presence of a normal diagnostic mammogram or ultrasound. - b.
+If the radiologist performs a biopsy that results in a benign diagnosis that matches imaging results or if ultrasound results are other atypical results (flat epithelial atypia